Drumbeats and Rap Beats: Patrick Kelly Reconnects With Tradition

 His advice for youth leaving their community for opportunity like he did is to be safe and not afraid to ask questions.
 Kelly defines safety as physical and mental self care, avoiding toxicity in people, places and situations.
 He pays attention to nutrition so he can feel his best on stage and handle difficult situations more effectively when healthy.

 Kelly maintains his mental health by being proactive, challenging himself to do things he doesn’t want to do, and taking initiative.
-He learned his work ethic and determination in part from his sister and the discipline she modeled through her long runs.
+He learned his work ethic and determination in part from his sister and the discipline she modelled through her long runs.

-Family motivates Kelly, as a step father and a member of a huge family with lots of little cousins and cousins he grew up with like brothers and sisters.
+Family motivates Kelly, as a stepfather and a member of a huge family with lots of little cousins and cousins he grew up with like brothers and sisters.
 After being given a chance to pull himself out of a difficult situation, Kelly wants to motivate others on his reserve to work together and do the same.

 “My motivation is...
 I grew up on a reserve, man.
 How much more motivation can you have when you have really bad things happen and they're normal?
 It's so normal.”

 Now Kelly looks to learn more about his culture, to fish, to hunt, to play the drum, make art, identify herbs and medicines and what they can do.
 Once motivated to escape the reserve, he’s realizing how much he could have learned from his neighbours.
-He was focussed on making money when he could have learned his culture.
+He was focused on making money when he could have learned his culture.

 “I've made a lot of money and I've been out here and money comes and goes so easily.
 But one thing that I don't have is salmon….It's a real big problem to not know these things.”